-Future acquisitions, expansions of the Corporation's pipeline systems and midstream operations, other capital expenditures, including the capital expenditures that the Corporation has committed to in respect of the proposed Nipisi and Mitsue Pipelines, and the repayment or refinancing of existing debt as it becomes due will be financed from sources such as cash generated from operations, the issuance of additional Common Shares or other securities (including debt securities) of the Corporation, and borrowings.
+Future acquisitions, expansions of the Corporation's pipeline systems and midstream operations, other capital expenditures, including the capital expenditures that the Corporation has committed to in respect of the proposed Resthaven Facility, the Saturn Facility and the expansion of the Peace/Northern NGL System, and the repayment or refinancing of existing debt as it becomes due will be financed from sources such as cash generated from operations, the issuance of additional Common Shares or other securities (including debt securities) of the Corporation, and borrowings.
 Dividends to Shareholders may be reduced, or even eliminated, at times when significant capital or other expenditures are made.
 There can be no assurance that sufficient capital will be available on terms acceptable to the Corporation, or at all, to make additional investments, fund future expansions or make other required capital expenditures.
 To the extent that external sources of capital, including the issuance of additional Common Shares or other securities or the availability of additional credit facilities, becomes limited or unavailable on favourable terms or at all due to credit market conditions or otherwise, the ability of the Corporation to make the necessary capital investments to maintain or expand its operations, to repay outstanding debt and to invest in assets, as the case may be, will be impaired.